MichaelDipilato/MATLAB_genre_guesser/README.md

 # MATLAB Genre Guesser

-This MATLAB program will try to guess the music genre of some of your favourite songs!
+This MATLAB program attempts to guess the music genre of some of your favourite songs using machine learning techniques.
+It was developed as a project as part of the course of Sound and Music Computing at the University of Milan

+## Overview
+In this project, I've used two classifiers:
+ - kNN (k-Nearest Neighbours): compares a sample with the k most similar samples in the training set
+ - DT (Decision Tree): builds a tree-like model of decision

+Each classifier uses two different feature sets:
+- MFCCs (Mel Frequency Cepstral Coefficients): representation of the short-term power spectrum of a sound
+- Chroma-based features: capture harmonic and melodic characteristics of music by mapping audio into twelve pitch classes, used for tonal music analysis

+## How it works
-Just choose three different music genres, and then put the corresponding files in the right genre folder.
-Do not rename these folders: at the beginning of the script MATLAB will ask you to insert the genres.
+- Choose three different music genres;
+- Place your audio files into the data folder, which contains three subfolders.
+Do not rename them, the script will prompt you to enter the genre names at runtime

+Each genre folder contains:
+- train/, audio files useful for training the classifiers;
-In every folder there is a "train" subfolder, which is useful in order to train the classifier, and the "test" subfolder, which is used by the classifier to actually guess the music genre.
+- test/, audio files used by the classifier to guess the genre.

-Speaking of classifiers, I've used two of them: the kNN (k-Nearest Neighbours) and the DT (Decision Tree).
-These use two different sets of features, the MFCCs (Mel Frequency Cepstral Coefficients; representation of the short-term power spectrum of a sound) and the Chroma.
-Chroma-based features, which are also referred to as "pitch class profiles", are a powerful tool for analyzing music whose pitches can be meaningfully categorized (often into twelve categories) and whose tuning approximates to the equal-tempered scale.
-One main property of chroma features is that they capture harmonic and melodic characteristics of music.
+In order to get good results, it is recommended to use at least three different files in the train folder.
+These are empty, therefore I had to store some .gitkeep files in them.

+## Project structure
 The Project.m file is the main one in which all of the other script are executed.
 There is also a code subfolder that contains a set of useful functions for feature extraction.

+## Noise testing
 I also added noise to music files (Add_noise.m script) in order to test the classifiers performance whith noisy files and to check how much noise impacts on their ability to guess.

+## Evaluation
 A confusion matrix will be plotted for every classifier using each of the feature sets.
-This matrix show how accurate the prediction was for every genre.
-It also allows to compare classifier performance by using either regular files or noisy files.
+This matrix shows:
+- Prediction accuracy for each genre
+- Comparison between performance on clean vs noisy files

+## Requirements
+This project requires the following MATLAB toolboxes:
+- Audio Toolbox
+- Signal Processing Toolbox
+- Statistics and Machine Learning Toolbox
+- DSP System Toolbox